 Lip Surgery

-Lip Surgery Specialist
+Lip Surgery in Carmel, IN

 Lip enhancement patients have visited Dr. Barry Eppley for many years for help in achieving fuller and more beautiful lips.
 Please visit the lip injection before and after results page to view before and after pictures.